Skip to content

 Stay protected on Windows 10 and 11 devices with Windows Security

 As a Windows user, ensuring the robust security of your Windows 10 and 11 devices is paramount.
 The integrated Windows Security feature provides advanced antivirus protection from the moment your system starts.
-This comprehensive guide outlines key aspects of Windows Security, empowering you to maximize its potential.
+This comprehensive guide outlines key aspects of Windows Security, empowering you to maximize its potential on how to stay protected on Windows device with Windows Security.
 See Smart App Control: Enabling Phishing Protection in Windows 11, and New Windows 11 encryption features and security enhancements for Hybrid Work.

 Windows 10 and 11 come equipped with Windows Security, offering real-time protection against malware, viruses, and security threats.
 This feature ensures your device’s active protection, with automatic updates fortifying your system against evolving threats.
 See Tamper Protection for Microsoft Defender on Windows 10 [Part 1], and How to enable or disable Windows Defender Antivirus Scanning periodically on Windows via Windows Settings.